 Halifax North Memorial Public Library

 The Halifax North Memorial Public Library is located in Halifax’s historic North End.
-A community-based library, its particular emphasis is on offering culturally diverse service, which includes carrying an extensive Black, First Nations and multicultural collection.
-The branch’s Heinish Learning Centre houses a number of public access computers complete with Internet access and a variety of adult and children’s software.
-The Centre, which was funded through a generous donation from the Heinish Foundation, also offers presentation and other equipment and is available free of charge for group workshops and training sessions.
+A community-based library, its emphasis is on offering culturally diverse service, which includes carrying an extensive Black, First Nations, and multicultural collection.
+Thanks to the Heinish Foundation's generous donations, Halifax North houses a number of public access computers complete with Internet access and a variety of adult and children’s software—all of which are available free of charge for group workshops and training sessions.
+The branch also lends Google Chromebooks, which can be used inside the library.

 An Explosion Connection